 No prepper should be without a full size felling axe or camp axe.
 Used with care and skill you can easily bring down even large trees with one and their utility for limbing and bucking the resulting log is obvious.

 Axes can also work well for splitting firewood, though this task is better left to mauls.
 More than most tools, axes will not suffer fools lightly and you should take the opportunity to practice with your axe whenever you can so you aren’t facing a lot of chopping when you are rusty.
 Not for nothing, an axe makes an extremely formidable weapon in a pinch.

 Unless you live in a place without trees or live in a blasted, screaming hot hellscape where you would never dream of building a fire, make sure you have a splitting maul in your tool collection.

-Compared to axes, splitting mauls have an even blunter edge and are easily identified by their thick broadly tapering heads, which leverage physics to split firewood apart as easy as you please.
+Compared to axes, splitting mauls have an even blunter edge and are easily identified by their thick broadly tapering heads, which leverage physics to split firewood apart as easily as you please.

 Note that the two are not interchangeable, and mauls are very clumsy when used for other chopping tasks.
 But used together, and in tandem, almost nothing will make lighter work of a pile of firewood that needs processing.